mgarcia01752/PyPNM/docs/api/fast-api/common/request.md

-# Common request
+# Common Request

-Shared request body patterns used across PyPNM endpoints.
+Shared Request Body Patterns For PyPNM Endpoints.

-When using Swagger UI, many parameters are auto-filled from the system configuration.
-See [system configuration](../pypnm/system/index.md).
+When using Swagger UI, many parameters auto-fill from system settings.
+See [System Configuration](../../fast-api/pypnm/system/system_config.md).

-## PNM operations with file retrieval (TFTP)
+## PNM Operations With File Retrieval (TFTP)

-Use this form when the endpoint retrieves a file (for example, RxMER capture written to a TFTP server).
+Use this when the endpoint retrieves a file (for example, an RxMER capture written to a TFTP server).

 ```json
 {